LianzheWang/LianzheWang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Lianzhe Wang (王联喆).
 I am a Master's student at Tsinghua University, advised by [Prof. Wenwu Zhu](https://ieeexplore.ieee.org/author/37065056700).
-I am also fortunate to be working with [Dr. Shanghang Zhang](https://www.shanghangzhang.com) from UC Berkeley during my graduate study.
+I am also fortunate to be working with [Dr. Shanghang Zhang](https://www.shanghangzhang.com) from UC Berkeley BAIR during my graduate study.

 My research focuses on domain adaptation, semi-supervised learning, and meta-learning.
 I'm especially interested in improving the generalization ability of deep learning models under continually changing environments.